-TAMPA, FL– On the heels of increasingly severe weather events, a new report from Environment Florida Research & Policy Center finds that Florida ranks 3rd in the country for most carbon pollution from power plants, the state’s largest single source of global warming pollution.
+TAMPA, Fla. – On the heels of increasingly severe weather events, a new report from Environment Florida Research & Policy Center finds that Florida ranks 3rd in the country for most carbon pollution from power plants, the state’s largest single source of global warming pollution.
 Scientists predict that extreme weather events will become more frequent and severe for future generations without action to reduce the carbon pollution fueling the problem.

 “Florida has a great deal at stake when it comes to global warming, and it turns out we’re a huge part of the problem,” said Jennifer Rubiello, Field Associate for Environment Florida.
 “Florida ranks 3rd when it comes to carbon emissions, so it’s critical that we clean up our act, starting with our dirtiest power plants.”

 The report, America’s Dirtiest Power Plants, comes as the Obama administration readies a new set of rules to tackle global warming.
 It illustrates the scale of carbon pollution from Florida’s power sector and ranks Florida’s biggest carbon polluters.

 - Florida’s power plants are the 3rd most polluting in the country.